Jasmin-Tianhua/Jasmin-Tianhua/README.md

 💻 **Background:**
 AI enthusiast and cross-disciplinary explorer in the biomedical field.
 My research focuses on **genomics** and **EEG signal analysis**, with a deep curiosity about the **mathematical essence of computational biology**.
-Recently, I’ve been diving into hands-on wet lab experiments, aiming to become a "full-stack biohacker"!
+Recently, Recently, I’ve been diving into hands-on wet lab experiments, hoping to bridge the gap between computational models and practical biology.

 🎯 **My Goal:**
 100% dedicated to exploring the intersection of **life sciences and AI**, striving to push the boundaries of our understanding of life through technology.